shakes76/PatternAnalysis-2023/lesion_segmentation_s4820129/README.md

 #### Upsampling block
 - Concatenation with corresponding downsampled feature map.
-- Two convolutions, one 3x3 and one 1x1 that halves the number of feature maps
+- Two convolutions, both with batch normalization and leaky activation functions, one 3x3 and one 1x1 that halves the number of feature maps

 The resulting network has two pathways: a context pathway that extracts increasingly complex features from the dataset, and a localization pathway that localizes where those features can be found within the original images.
 In the localization pathway, deep supervision is employed to make sure no information from the feature maps from lower layers are lost.
 If trained for an appropriate number of epochs, this architecture should produce segmented versions of the image training set, which can be used to identify lesions on later patients' skin.

 ### Training procedure
 As proposed in the paper [], a dice similarity loss function is used to train the network.
 The dice function uses how much the predicted image overlaps with the masked image to quantify how similar the two images are.
 Pytorch enables training the network on GPUs.
 To utilize this UQ's Rangpur Cluster (link) was used.
-However, due to the number of jobs in queue for GPU training all training in this report is done on the test node.
+However, due to the number of jobs in queue for GPU training the results in this report were obtained using the GPU provided by Google Colab.

 ### Results
  Due to the limitation in training and a batch size of 32 the results here are obtained from the 8 epochs of training.
-The metrics used to evaluate the model were dice score, average loss per epoch and the accuracy of the model.
+The metrics used to evaluate the model were dice score, dice loss and the accuracy of the model.
 The accuracy is computed by accepting the predicted image as a 1.0 where the prediction is > 0.5.
 After 18 epochs, this was how the models prediction compared to the actual mask:

  ![alt text](images/loss46epoch19.png)